Chapter 3: Setting Issues

 About the Contributors

 Davey Young is a Lecturer in the Department of English Studies at Sophia University.
 He began his career in education working with at-risk student populations in Seattle public schools, including providing language support for immigrant and refugee students.
 This experience led to his commitment to furthering education as a human right for all people.
-He holds an MA TESOL from Seattle Pacific University and is a current PhD candidate at Waseda University’s Graduate School of Asia Pacific Studies.
+He holds an MA TESOL from Seattle Pacific University and a PhD in International Studies (Comparative Education) from Waseda University’s Graduate School of Asia Pacific Studies.
 His research is focused on ELTs’ preparedness to teach students with disabilities.

-Alexandra Burke is a part-time Lecturer at Gifu Women’s University, Gifu Shotoku Gakuin University, the University of Shiga Prefecture and Shiga University.
+Alexandra Burke is a part-time Lecturer at Gifu Shotoku Gakuen University, Shiga University, and the University of Shiga Prefecture.
 Her research field is how people with neurodiversity encounter and can overcome barriers at all life stages.
 She was born into a multi-generational neurodiverse family and has chosen to be open about her educational journey to allow others to feel more comfortable exploring what is a "taboo" topic to many.
 Burke has worked extensively in the classroom setting supporting teachers and learners to change practice methods that will unlock the potential of this group.
+She has received multiple "Michele Steele Best of JALT Awards" for Chapter presentations and also Best Poster Awards at JALT international and Online Conferences.
 Her goal is that any person with neurodiversity will have access to a welcoming educational environment and the assistive technology they need to thrive in society.

 Citation